algorithmicprogrammer/texas-gerrymandering-hb4/README.md

 ### Machine Learning Models
 #### Classification
 ##### Using Linear Regression for Classification with One-Hot Encoding
+In our linear regression model, the dependent variable will be the partisan outcome in each Texas congressional district under the new redistricting map.
+The independent variables will be the district's racial demographics and party affiliation.
+If it is discovered upon comparing coefficients that racial minority demographics have massive weights independent of party affiliation, this will indicate negative racial gerrymandering.

 ### Technologies Used
 <code><img height="27" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg" alt="python"></code>